doganc/react-responsive-carousel/CONTRIBUTING.md

 -   Tests covering the changes;
 -   Story (storybook) if it's a new feature;
 -   Green builds;
--   Breaking changes are commited with a message that describes the issue.
-Example: `BREAKING CHANGE: styles based on class X need to be update to use class Y.`

 In order to send a Pull Request, you will need to setup your environment - check instructions below;